- Accessing Email from Home (or from a Remote Location)

 - Leaving Harvard Law School

 Beginning July 1st, 2017, email accounts for all employees who are departing HLS will no longer have the option for post-employment forwarding or out-of-office notifications.
 All email accounts for departing users will be disabled at midnight on their last day.

-Please contact the ITS office prior to your last day if you need assistance archiving your mailbox, or providing any data to your department for use after your departure.
+Please contact the ITS Service Desk prior to your last day if you need assistance archiving your mailbox, or providing any data to your department for use after your departure.
 Please note that email data cannot be retrieved or recovered after departure without the written permission of the departed employee or HR/Dean level approval.
 With approval, data can be retrieved within 30 days of departure.

 Departing tenured faculty or senior administrators should coordinate with the manager of Technology Support Services for options regarding post-HLS communications.

 For departing employees whose email address is required to be maintained for business continuity reasons, please reach out to ITS to discuss options.